-Along with a website builder, Wix also offers advanced features to take your online presence further.
+Along with a website builder, Wix offers advanced features to further your online presence.
 You can use their Logo Maker to create a logo to match your company and brand.
 If you offer services, you can use the Booking feature so that clients can set up an appointment more easily.

 The free plan lets you get started right now, but you can pay for an online store or more advanced website analytics.
 Then, you can sell products, and the analytics can tell you how many visitors you get.
 Consider a few Wix plans to choose the one with all of the features you need.